 Coach trip packages including hotel, coach travel and the Finale of the Tour de France

-Grand Depart (Start of the race): Bilbao, Spain to Paris, France
+Grand Depart (Start of the race): Lille, France to Paris, France

-Each stage has a winner and the rider that completes the stages in the overall shortest amount of time goes on to win the 'Tour de France'.
+During the Tour each stage has a winner and the rider who completes the stages in the overall shortest amount of time goes on to win the 'Tour de France'.

 The reason why the race is so colourful is because various achievements are marked with a different coloured jersey.
 The yellow jersey (maillot jaune) is worn by the cyclist who has accumulated the least amount of time per day or the race leader.
 The green jersey (maillot vert) is given to the cyclist with the most sprint points.
 The white jersey is worn by the most impressive rider 25 years or under.
 Finally, the polka dot jersey (maillot a pois) is for the cyclist who is the first to make it to the top of the mountain stages.